 For a small outback town of around 2,500 people, Coober Pedy packs a big punch.
 Well known as the city where people live underground, and for its opals, it was somewhere I had wanted to visit since I first heard about it as a child.
 It sounded fascinating!

 Fast forward many years and I have a son who feels the same way.
-So with the pandemic stopping international travel, 2021 seemed like the perfect time to make the long drive from our home in Melbourne to explore this unique town in the South Australian Outback.
+So we drove the long drive from our home in Melbourne to explore this unique town in the South Australian Outback.

 Coober Pedy is a corruption of aboriginal words which mean “white man hole in the ground” which actually seems like an apt name!
 As the place that supplies around 80% of the world’s opals, there are many holes in the ground here – some for mining and some for people’s homes.
 With the high temperatures in this part of the world, underground houses make a lot of sense and many homes are built this way.